aatobaa/Biomarker-Extraction/README.md

 # Biomarker-Extraction

-Given an XML file with elibility information for a cancer study (using data from https://clinicaltrials.gov/ct2/results?term=NCT01625234&show_down=Y), returns the eligibility criteria that contain information about biomarkers.
+Given an XML file with eligibility information for a cancer study (using data from https://clinicaltrials.gov/ct2/results?term=NCT01625234&show_down=Y), returns the eligibility criteria that contain information about biomarkers.

 I.E. from the above study, we return the criteria:
 "